The Three Types of Paraphrasing: An Easy Guide With Examples

 Paraphrasing and Synthesizing: Know The Difference

-What is a Good Example of a Paraphrase Conversation?
+What is an Example of a Paraphrase Conversation?

 8+ Paraphrasing and Summarizing Examples For Students